yujinan1990/test/test1.md

 I find that githubDesktop embody the content of the last change.

 This time I want to test "undo" and "revert to this commit".

+new commit and then I regret this version, and revert to the earlier version.
+"undo" command button will make the last commit which have not been asychronnized to the Cloud_of_github turn to state of changes.
+But just the state, the content of file is still there.